 Closing gender pay gaps – how companies tackle and eliminate gender pay inequalities.

-Fair hiring process – actions that are taken by employers to ensure every step of the recruitment process is fair and consistent.
+Fair hiring process – actions that employers take to ensure every step of the recruitment process is fair and consistent.

 Reduce bias – how employers safeguard against unconscious bias occurring throughout the hiring lifecycle.